 Three Rivers Stadium was new.
 Roberto Clemente and Willie Stargell were in the lineup.
-The 1971 Pittsburgh Pirates brought a World Series title back to the city and that feat will be commemorated as part of 2020 Topps Heritage High Number baseball when the annual follow up release arrives later this year.
+The 1971 Pittsburgh Pirates brought a World Series title back to the city and that feat will be commemorated as part of 2020 Topps Heritage High Number baseball.
 There are also a few new inserts to look for and, of course, the base set featuring new faces and old faces in new places.

 As usual, it’s the continuation of the standard Heritage set, which released last month and is designed around a tribute to the 1971 Topps set.
 The Heritage High Number release date is now December 30, after originally being scheduled for August 12.

 2020 Topps Heritage High Base Set